boundary/boundary_puppet/README.md

-Boundary probe module
+Boundary module
 ===

-This is the bprobe module.
+This is the boundary module.

 To use it:

-    include bprobe
+    include boundary

-You need need to specify your Organisation ID and API key in the bprobe::params class (manifests/params.pp).
+You need need to specify your Organisation ID and API key in the boundary::params class (manifests/params.pp).

 To remove a meter change your include to:

-    include bprobe::delete
+    include boundary::delete

 Author
 ---